bondms/cpp_demos/README.md

 bazel clean
 ```

+## TODO

+* Improve cross-platform support:
+  * Eliminate ..._r functions.
+  * Reconsider #includes and folder layouts.
+  * Provide alternative compiler options in .bazelrc.
+  * Investigate compiler differences:
+    * msdev eliminates default constructor when an =default copy constructor is provided. gcc does not.
+    * gcc and clang eliminate the const reference copy operators when =default non-const are provided. msdev does not.

 ## Projects

 ### AsyncAsioServer

 A counter timer based on the daytime server example of using ASIO asynchronously.
+Features:
+* Clean shutdown.
+* Clean handling of client errors (e.g. disconnecting before the server).
+* Single thread resource usage.
+* Automated testing of both the CountdownTimer unit and the TcpServer component.

 ### BinarySearch